-The Kauffman Foundation works in partnership with organizations that share our vision and passion for education, entrepreneurship, and the Kansas City community.
+The Kauffman Foundation works in partnership with organizations that share our vision and passion for education, entrepreneurship and the Kansas City community.
 We look for ways to advance programs and to leverage additional funding and resources in these areas.
 We consider our grants to be investments, and we look for a return on the investments we make.

-The Kauffman Foundation only funds programs within the United States.
-We fund entrepreneurship programs and activities located across the country and/or in Kansas City.
+The Foundation only funds programs within the United States.
+The majority of our grants are proactive and made to tax-exempt organizations.
+Active grantees are required to provide regular progress reports on project activities and outcomes.
+We fund entrepreneurship programs and activities located across the country, including Kansas City.
 The majority of our education grants and all of our civic-engagement grants go to organizations and efforts focused within Kansas City's five-county metropolitan area.

 Thank you for your interest in the Ewing Marion Kauffman Foundation and for taking time to learn about the education and entrepreneurship efforts that we support.

 If you think your organization or project might be a strong match with the Foundation's priorities, visit our grants portal to proceed with the grant-application process.

 NOTE: Our Fluxx grants portal is configured to work best using the Google Chrome web browser.

 Go here to learn how to download and install Google Chrome.